raquo/laminar-examples/README.md

 # Laminar TodoMVC & Examples

+## Status

+> This repo contains a client-only, webpack build setup for Laminar, as well as a few Laminar code examples.
+I have replaced this repo with **[Laminar Full Stack Demo](https://github.com/raquo/laminar-full-stack-demo/)** – check it out, it is better in every way.

+---

 This repo contains a TodoMVC implementation and an assortment of random components using my [Laminar](https://github.com/raquo/laminar) reactive UI library for Scala.js.

 The standard TodoMVC example is decent Laminar code, except all its Scala code is deliberately put into one file for easier cross-reference.
 See **[TodoMvcApp.scala](https://github.com/raquo/laminar-examples/blob/master/src/main/scala/todomvc/TodoMvcApp.scala)** for the implementation.